-In the result of developing Chaotic Chess in a balanced way, I had to generate the items equally on both sides of the board.
-To accomplish this, I split the board in half and declared two list of buttons, representing the squares of the board on each side.
+To generate the items equally on both sides of the board, I have split the board in half with the help of two buttons lists, representing the squares of the board on each side.
 Buttons on the white side (row: one to four) and buttons on the black side (row: five to eight).